Omkaram-hema/Cosmetic-Insights-Navigating-Cosmetics-Trends-and-Consumer-Insights-with-Tableau/README.md

 - Geographic sales breakdown
 - Time-based sales performance

-> ðŸ“Œ *Note*: All data used is either anonymized or publicly available for educational purposes.
+> 📌 *Note*: All data used is either anonymized or publicly available for educational purposes.

-## ðŸ“ˆ Tools Used
+## 📈 Tools Used

 - *Tableau* â€“ For building dashboards and visual data stories
 - *Excel* â€“ For data preprocessing and formatting
 - *Python* (optional) â€“ For data wrangling (if applicable)

-## ðŸ“½ï¸ Tableau Dashboards
+## 📽️ Tableau Dashboards

 Dashboards included cover: